Baked riblets in the oven give you tender riblets with your favorite bbq sauce glazed across the top. I’ll show you exactly how to do it!

 Helpful tips before starting

-- Know the seasoning rub you are using.
-Killer Hogs seasoning needs a little help so light salt and pepper go a long way with the flavor.
+• I like to use my own seasoning but there are some great rubs options.
+Killer Hogs seasoning needs a little help so light salt and pepper go a long way with the flavor but I like it.
 If you choose to use a rub you’ve never used before and are not sure how salty it is I would skip the salt and add in later if you need it.

 Making the baked riblets in the oven